xpgo/obsidian-folder-note-plugin/doc/folder-note-methods.md

 | **Pros**             | - The note file belongs to the folder. <br />- The note filename keeps the same if you rename a folder. | - The note file belongs to the folder. <br />- The note file has the same name as folder, the note title looks better. | - The note file has the same name as folder, the note title looks better.<br />- Wiki-style of linking, easy to insert link like [\[myFolder]] |
 | **Cons**             | - The note filename and title may looks weird.<br />- Have to use additional file name for linking. | - Linking outside of the folder will be [\[myFolder/myFolder]].<br />- The note filename will be changed if you change the folder name. | - The note file does not belong to the folder.
 You have to move the note file manually if a folder is moved. <br />- The note filename will be changed if you change the folder name. |

 When CTRL+Click a folder, the plugin will create a description note with the path dependent on the method you choose.
-When you Click a folder, the plugin will open the attached note for you.
+When clicking a folder, the plugin will open the attached note for you.
 You can configure the plugin to hide/show the folder note.
-It can also be configured to try to automatically keep the folder and note name in syncing for methods **Inside-Folder** and **Outside-Folder** (Experimental).
+The **default** configuration is the **Inside-Folder** method.
+If you prefer the **Outside-Folder** or **Index-File**  method, please change the settings.
+The **Index-File** method uses a note filename of  `_about_.md`, it can be configured to be `index` or others.

-- The **default** configuration is the **Inside-Folder** method.
+Although there are some Cons for different methods, the plugin try to add some features to help you overcome them.

-- If you prefer the **Outside-Folder** or **Index-File**  method, please change the settings.
+- For methods **Inside-Folder** and **Outside-Folder**, the plugin can be configured to try to automatically keep the folder and note name in syncing (Experimental).
-- The **Index-File** method uses a note filename of  `_about_.md` (it can be configured to be `index` or others).
+- For method  **Outside-Folder** , delete a folder will delete its note for you if you turn on the feature in the settings page.